kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/README.md

 # Sound-Bubble-Logger-and-Temperature-controller-for-TILT

-The Bubble-Logger is an Arduino device (ESP32) there monitor your fermentation by sound in regards of yeast activity though motioning CO2 blops pr. minute (BPM) and Sum BLOPS corrected for pressure impact on bubling rate and hence giving a compareable measument from brew to brew.
+The Bubble-Logger is an Arduino device (ESP32) there monitor your fermentation by sound in regards of yeast activity though motioning CO2 blops pr. minute (BPM).
 Furthermore it repreats the TILT data of gravity and temperature and hence display this information into Ubidots, Breersfriend  or Brewfather.
 Last, and unike, it can also control a heating-argent and cooler based on the temeprature reading of the TILT every 2 min.

-The software can be used to give an indicative rG (reduction in gravity) estimate though polymnomial approach based on the use of same S-airlock, same calibrated sensor is used with a precise amount of water (4-4,5 ml)!
+The software can be used though "Sum BLOPS(pt)/L" to give an indicative rG (reduction in gravity) estimate though polymnomial approach based on the use of same S-airlock, same calibrated sensor is used with a precise amount of water (4-4,5 ml)!
 For more detalis see www.bubble-logger.com

 Hence, this project measure/do: